 Someone at Nissan loves tracked vehicles.
 Need proof?
-First there were the 2016 Nissan Winter Warrior Concepts (tracked versions of the Rogue, Murano and Pathfinder) and then last year’s Rogue Trail Warrior Project.
+First, there were the 2016 Nissan Winter Warrior Concepts (tracked versions of the Rogue, Murano and Pathfinder) and then 2017’s Rogue Trail Warrior Project.

 As you can imagine, transforming a two-seat sports car into snowmobile is no easy task.
 First, the car’s entire drivetrain was removed in order to custom engineer components to accommodate the 48-inch snow tracks and the 56-inch front skis.